gigya/cdc-starter-kit/docs/basic.md

 ```

 If, on the contrary, the user is not logged in, the screen shows the login form, and remove all the protected elements from the screen.

-The trigger for that action is the [onGigyaServiceReady](https://developers.gigya.com/display/GD/onGigyaServiceReady+Template) function, triggered once Gigya is fully loaded and ready to be used.

 These two functions are implemented in the file ```js/main.js```.